git-girl/pseudo-projectile-plugin/research.md

+## Current Design Questions

+- jumping itself is a solved issue.
+There is really nothing to be done there i feel like
+  - different projects recognize your projects after a while or you get the same functionality that ppp has atm

+- the cool thing that i didn't see yet is this git thing.
+  - the git thing is better suited to be a hook though as its something you want to always run anyways.

+- the idea regarding the dev stuff is a bit more complicated and maybe having something like a tmux session for a project is the easier way to go about things.
+  - Its really hard to make good choices when it comes to auto shutting down post leaving a dir and stuff like this.
+  - also i do want things to run in the foreground be assigned to the correct window layout on the correct workspaces
+    - thats easier done with i3 and maybe tmux

 ZSH has something called prompts and bash has something like PROMPT_COMMNAD you can set that var to something and it runs after every command this is what i want